eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/operation-view/agent_edc.md

 ### 3. Register a Skill Asset

 In the next step, we install a stored procedure which traverses the dataspace from the consumer (=skill executor) over an partner oem (providing telematics data and connecting to its suppliers) to a yet unknown supplier (providing a functional graph to perform a prognosis).
 This skill is the so-called Remaining Useful Life Skill - see the other concrete Graph definitions in this section of the Kit.
 It requires the partner oem to offer (and federate) at least one corresponding [(Data) Graph Asset](provider) to the consumer.
 It also requires a supplier to offer (and federate) at least one corresponding [(Function) Graph Asset](provider) to the partner oem.
-Correspondence in this regard means that we constrain the assets to implement certain ontologies (rdfs:isDefinedBy <https://w3id.org/catenax/ontology/reliability>).
+Correspondence in this regard means that the definition claims the assets to implement certain ontologies (rdfs:isDefinedBy <https://w3id.org/catenax/ontology/reliability>).
 We will show a more advanced way of asset binding/constraining in the following.

 Note that we use the "distributionMode=ALL" parameter to annotate that this skill may be executed both by the "my-agent.domain" (in the so-called PROVIDER mode - see below) as well as by any remotely executing business partner's agent (in the so-called CONSUMER mode see below).
 Note that we use the "contract=Contract%3Fme%3DSkill" parameter to assign this skill to above contract (and policy).